henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 1. Start the simulation, give a pose estimate for the robot, and try to give a Nav2 goal to autonomously navigate
     <br><br>
-    You should see that your robot does not plan any path, since nothing yet is implemented.
+    You should see that your robot does not plan any path, since our custom **Straight Line Planner** is not yet implemented.
     <br><br>

     <img src="images/no_plan.png" alt="Andino no plan" width="500">